Ad1llien/receipt-app-/README.md

 weather app project for web-front subject

-here you can know the weather of each city in the world!
+here you can know the receipt of all dishes in the world!

 ![image](https://github.com/user-attachments/assets/762fd167-6c82-4678-a7fa-82aaba825c9a)